chris-wood/draft-crypto-deployment-considerations/draft-crypto-deployment-considerations.md

    the cryptographic solution.
 For example, imagine a contact discovery application built on some version of private information retrieval (PIR).
 The dependents of the PIR technology are not necessarily applications that invoke the system, but the end users themselves, who come to expect certain privacy properties for contact discovery.
+New cryptographic solutions may require new conceptual mental models for users that they are unfamiliar with, making it difficult for end users to meaningfully engage with the system.
+As a relevant example, it seems unclear how one would succinctly explain concepts like multiparty computation to a layperson.
+   The cost of educating and informing such users about relevant details of the system should be factored in where appropriate.

    Another relevant example is the deployment of cryptographic solutions with no obvious post quantum upgrade path.
 Consider the design of non-trivial anonymous credential systems